nest/nestml/doc/pynestml_toolchain/back.rst

 element’s name by a reference to its structure, the correctness of generated code is preserved.

-The *NESTML2NestTypeConverter* class provides a mapping from NestML types to appropriate types in C++, cf. `Figure 3.14 <#fig3.14>`__.
-It should be noted that NestML buffers represent variables and consequently have to be declared with a respective type.
+The *NESTML2NestTypeConverter* class provides a mapping from NESTML types to appropriate types in C++, cf. `Figure 3.14 <#fig3.14>`__.
+It should be noted that NESTML buffers represent variables and consequently have to be declared with a respective type.
 For this purpose, NEST’s implementation of the *RingBuffer* is used as the corresponding counter piece.
 Whenever an element is generated, the functionality contained in